apache/tomee/examples/reload-persistence-unit-properties/README.md

 This example aims to simulate a benchmark campaign on JPA.

-First you'll run your application then you'll realize you could need L2 cache to respect your SLA.
+First you'll run your application then you'll realize you need an L2 cache to conform to your Service Level Agreement (SLA).

 So you change your persistence.xml configuration, then restart your application, you wait a bit because you are using OpenEJB ;)...but you wait...